-Here are some tips for planning a wedding that will incorporate your love of travel without going over the top.
+Here are five tips for planning a wedding that will incorporate your love of travel without going over the top.

 I’ve got a little Irish in me from my grandparents, but my in-laws really are Irish – as in born and raised there.
 I chose a few Celtic songs to be played at the ceremony, and selected a Celtic font for our monogram to use on all of the stationery.

 Name your tables after places you’ve been.
 This is a rather obvious suggestion, but there are different ways of presenting it.

 - Cities or countries you’ve traveled to